History of Wimbledon

 Previous men’s singles winners

 Everyone into Wimbledon betting knows that the 2000′s were dominated by Roger Federer who reached the final every year for 7 years only losing once to Rafael Nadal.
-The current champion in 2010 is Nadal, who beat Tomáš Berdych in the final.
+As of writing in 2010 Nadal is the champion, who beat Tomáš Berdych in the final.

 Previous women’s singles winners